top of page

 History of Places

-These resources will help you build background knowledge of the place you teach and how to share and explore that history with your students.
+These resources will help you build background knowledge of the place you teach, and how to share and explore that knowledge of indigenous people past, present and future in your community.

 Children’s Books